Calladrus2001/CodeStar-Backend/README.md

 HEDERA_ACC_ID="YOUR_ACCOUNT_ID"
 HEDERA_newCID = "0.0.CONTRACT_ID"
 ```
 Furtheremore, uncomment `line 54` in `/hedera/contract.js` to initialise the Smart contract, you would get the *new Contract ID* in console logs, put that value in `HEDERA_newCID` in your `.env` file.
 Comment `line 54` again.

+After replacing `Flutter TTS` with `AWS Polly`, some additional changes are required.
+Follow [this link](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/loading-node-credentials-shared.html) and make sure that you are using the right IAM User Credentials.

 ## API Reference

 Checkout my Postman API collection below: